 Meghan Martin is a member of the firm's eData and Litigation groups.
 Her litigation practice is primarily focused on the discovery phase of complex civil litigation in both state and federal courts as well as government investigations.
 Meghan has significant experience in all phases of discovery including managing large-scale document reviews and production, formulating discovery strategy, coordinating discovery in nationwide litigation, defending privileged documents in challenges in state and federal courts.

-Meghan Martin's litigation practice focuses on the discovery phase of complex civil litigation in both state and federal courts as well as government investigations.
-Ms. Martin has substantial experience managing various aspects of the discovery process and formulating discovery strategy.
-She has managed discovery in a wide array of cases, including large-scale civil and criminal government investigations, product liability litigation, antitrust matters, class action, and commercial dispute.
-Her experience has encompassed all phases of complex civil litigation, including formal discovery, motion practice, trial preparation, and appellate review.
+Meghan has extensive experience in managing teams of attorneys, legal assistants, litigation technology project managers, and other e-discovery professionals through each stage of the discovery process from preservation to production in a wide array of cases, including large-scale civil and criminal government investigations, product liability litigation, antitrust matters, class action, and commercial disputes.
+In 2022, Meghan was awarded the Certified E-Discovery Specialist (CEDS) designation.
+Her experience has encompassed all phases of complex civil litigation, including discovery, motions practice, trial preparation and support, and appellate review.

-- JD, Catholic University of America, Columbus School of Law, 2007
+- J.D., Catholic University of America, Columbus School of Law, 2007

-- BA, Catholic University of America, 1999
+- B.A., Catholic University of America, 1999

 - District of Columbia